ZongL/zongl.github.io/_pages/about.md

 I am a Software Engineer from China, now living in Beijing.
 I have a passion for coding and love to experiment with things.
 While I work for Didi, the opinions expressed on this blog are solely my own and do not reflect company policy in any way.

 These days, I mostly write C and Python with a sprinkling of TypeScript for work.
-Over time I ended up with readability in 6.

 I like share my thoughts on web, check out my post on [Zhihu](https://www.zhihu.com/people/zong-liang-6).

 My work and research
 ======
-Now I am focusing on two projects.
+Now I am focusing on below projects.
 1. Pricerank [GO](https://pricerank.vercel.app/) (Start at 2024-02)
 2. Vehicle-signal-database [GO](https://vehicle-signal-database.vercel.app/) (Start at 2025-01)
 3. VehEeaVis [GO](https://zongl.github.io/VehEeaVis-Demo/) (Start at 2025-02-19): Vehicle EEA(Electrical/Electronic Architecture) Visible